MarcNeveu/IcyDwarf/README.md

 # Installation

-The installation steps outlined below are valid for Mac (preferably OS 10.10). *IcyDwarf* and *IcyDwarfPlot* could also run on Windows and Linux, but compilation instructions are not set up and external I/O handling needs to be modified in the source code.
+The installation steps outlined below are valid for Mac OS 10.9+. *IcyDwarf* and *IcyDwarfPlot* could also run on Windows and Linux, but compilation instructions are not set up and external I/O handling needs to be modified in the source code.

 ## Install *R*
 *R* is needed only for *IcyDwarf*, to run the geochemistry package *CHNOSZ*.